mgschwan/VRWorkout/README.md

 ## How to play

 Upon start you will see several different blocks.
-Touch one of them to select a level.
+Touch one of them to select a level and difficulty.
-To change the difficulty touch the blue pole to your right at different heights.

-* Bottom: Hard
-* Lower part: Medium
-* High: Easy
+Try to stand as upright as possible for the game to determine your height.

+Try to hit the hand cues when they are between the two blue poles, you can also see the correct time for the hit when the two white markers at each cue start to overlap.
+The head cue has to be touched (not hit) with your head (don't try to headbutt them).

+Jog in place to receive a point multiplier, run faster to get up to 4x points.

 __Freeplay mode__